-In my instruction, I gave each student these wonderful and colorful number lines which I laminated.
-I like the fact they only go up to 30, which is a good number when dealing with multiplication.
+In my instruction, I gave each student these wonderful and colorful number lines, which I laminated.
+I like that they only go up to 30, which is a good number when dealing with multiplication.
 But before that, I started with Lesson 3 of the Multiplication PowerPoint I created.
-Through animation, it shows how to jump on a number line to multiply
+Through animation it shows how to jump on a number line to multiply.

 I taught them these steps when we practiced with whiteboards.

 Example: for 3 groups of 4 or 3 x 4

 - Circle the first number in the multiplication sentence.
 This is the number of jumps.